SergioCrisostomo/Mootools-chart-flot/Docs/mooflot.md

 AddOns options
 -------

+    multipleSeriesEvent // defaults to null
+    // true or null - Allows to select multiple points on same x point
+    // in different series

     swipeLine // defaults to null
     // true or null - Swipe line over y (from top to bottom) following the mouse movement